contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

-As a REST client DHC by Restlet allows you to build a request and display its response.
+As a REST client Restlet Client by Restlet allows you to build a request and display its response.

 # Build a request

-DHC provides a dedicated area to configure your request.
+Restlet Client provides a dedicated area to configure your request.

 ## Request structure